xcafebabe/Nestable/README.md

 * `expandBtnHTML` The HTML text used to generate a list item expand button (default `'<button data-action="expand">Expand></button>'`)
 * `collapseBtnHTML` The HTML text used to generate a list item collapse button (default `'<button data-action="collapse">Collapse</button>'`)
 * `dropCallback` The callback method which is called when an item has been successfully moved.
 It has 1 argument: object with all details (default `null`)

 * `startDelayMsec` The timeout to start D-n-D operation after touching on the target, allows Tap-and-hold implementation (default `0`)
 * `beforeStartCallback` This is a callback function, which can explicitly return `false` to avoid reordering start
+* `expandIfNeededCallback` This function is called when user tries to move a node under a collapsed node - so it allows to call external callback to expand the node.

 `dropCallback` details object: